 If you want to propagate La Crescent, Frontenac gris, Marquette and Itasca grape vines, then you require a license from the University of Minnesota.
-This requirement applies if you want to propagate even one vine.
-Each of these varieties have been issued Plant Patents by the United States Patent and Trademark Office.
+Each of these varieties has been issued Plant Patents by the United States Patent and Trademark Office.
 Plant Variety Protection (PVP) has been applied for in Canada for each variety as well.

-Propagating vines for use only in your vineyard requires a vineyard non-distribution license.
 Propagating vines for sale to third parties requires a plant variety material license.
-Both license types can be easily obtained for each of the four varieties in either the United States or Canada by simply completing an Express license application.
+These licenses can be easily obtained for each of the four varieties in either the United States or Canada by simply completing an Express license application.

 Licensed Through the U of M

 La Crescent, Frontenac gris and Marquette wine grape vines are protected by United States Plant Patents or Plant Variety Rights in other countries.
 Nurseries must be licensed to propagate and sell these protected varieties.

 La Crescent combines St. Pepin and a Swenson selection from V. riparia x Muscat Hamburg.

 Obtain an express license for La Crescent from OTC.